Location & getting there

 Gay massage in Barbican

-Currently we don’t have any masseurs who reside in Barbican, but you will not have to travel very far for your male massage.
-Our very own Luis is based in Russell Square, and that’s just three stops on the underground (one change).
-Alternatively, you could visit William in Baker Street (five stops with no changes) or Jordan and Danny in Marble Arch (seven stops, one change).
-If you prefer your masseur to travel to your home or hotel instead, you can book an outcall for an additional £30 fee (for taxi and travel time).
+Currently we don’t have any masseurs who reside in Barbican but you will not have to travel very far for your male massage.
+Our very own George is based in Camden Town and that’s just a short trip away on the underground.
+Alternatively, you could visit Jeremy in Soho (Tottenham Court Road station) or Flavio in Edgware Road (six stops, no changes).
+If you prefer your masseur to travel to your home or hotel instead, this can also be arranged.
+You can pick from any of the available masseurs and book an outcall for an additional £50 fee (for taxi and travel time).
 Just give us a call on +44 7492 898079 to discuss your options.
 All locations have showering facilities as well as everything that you need for a good massage.
 All you have to do is turn up!

 Things to do near Barbican